matthewgomezcullen/RemarkableLamyEraser/README.md

 # Developing

-There is [Dockerfile](./Dockerfile) available, which builds the toolchain and enters a bash shell.
+There is [Dockerfile](./Dockerfile) available, which builds the toolchain and cross-compiles the project for the reMarkable.

 ``` console
 docker build --platform linux/amd64 -t remarkable .